It’s a dream of many to build their own home, but how much does it cost to build a house yourself?

 This is also where your style will come out.

-If you want stainless steel appliances or hardwood floors, then this is where you get to design and install until your heart’s content.
+If you want stainless steel appliances or hardwood floors, then this is where you get to design and install to your heart’s content.

 Just beware that it does add up, and because you have a lot of space to cover, your bank account may not be happy with you at the end of the day.